vasilis-lts/Draggables-and-Lines/README.md

 ### Draggables and Lines

-Made with react-xarrows and reacrt-draggable
+Made with react-xarrows and react-draggable